kkrasilschikova/trains-and-stations/README.md

 # trains-and-stations
-Define if and where trains crash based on input.
+Define if and where trains crash based on input of paths and routes.

 ### Assumptions:
 1) Minimum 2 trains.